 Paroxysmal atrial tachycardia is a type of arrhythmia (irregular heartbeat).
 Paroxysmal means that the episode of arrhythmia begins and ends abruptly.
-Atrial means that arrhythmia originates in the atria or upper chambers of your heart.
+Atrial means that arrhythmia starts in the atria or upper chambers of your heart.
 Tachycardia means that the heart is beating abnormally fast.
-Paroxysmal atrial tachycardia (PAT) is also known as paroxysmal supraventricular (meaning above the ventricles) tachycardia (PSVT).
+Paroxysmal atrial tachycardia (PAT) is also known as paroxysmal supraventricular tachycardia (PSVT).

-Other types of tachycardia that originate in the atria include atrial fibrillation, atrial flutter, and Wolff-Parkinson-White syndrome.
+Other types of tachycardia that start in the atria include atrial fibrillation, atrial flutter, and Wolff-Parkinson-White syndrome.

-PAT can cause an adult’s heart rate to increase from 60 to 100 beat beats per minute to 130 to 230 beats per minute.
-Infants and children normally have higher heart rates than adults—100 to 130 beats per minute.
-When an infant or child has PAT, his or her heart rate will be greater than 220 beats per minute (Bradley, et al., 2001).
+PAT can cause an adult’s heart rate to increase from between 60 and 100 beats per minute to between 130 and 230 beats per minute.
+Infants and children normally have higher heart rates than adults, with between 100 and 130 beats per minute.
+When an infant or child has PAT, their heart rate will be greater than 220 beats per minute.
 PAT is the most common form of tachycardia in infants and children.

-In most cases this condition is not life threatening.
-However, it is uncomfortable and can be alarming.
-In rare instances, some people with Wolff-Parkinson-White syndrome may develop an extremely rapid heart rate that is life threatening.
+In most cases this condition isn’t life-threatening.
+However, it’s uncomfortable and can be alarming.
+In rare instances, some people with Wolff-Parkinson-White syndrome may develop an extremely rapid heart rate that is life-threatening.

 PAT occurs when electrical signals starting in the heart’s upper chambers (atria) fire irregularly.
-This in turn adversely affects the electrical signals transmitted from the sinoatrial node—your heart’s natural pacemaker.
+This affects the electrical signals transmitted from the sinoatrial node, which is your heart’s natural pacemaker.
 This speeds up your heart rate and prevents your heart from having enough time to fill with blood before pumping blood out to the rest of the body.
-This means that not enough blood or oxygen is transported through the body.
+This means that your body may not receive enough blood or oxygen.

-Some people do not experience signs or symptoms of PAT, while others may notice:
+Some people don’t experience signs or symptoms of PAT, while others may notice:

 - palpitations (increased heart rate)